MeasureTransport/MParT/docs/index.rst

 .. epigraph::

    MParT Development Team. <YEAR>.
-MParT: A Monotone Parameterization Toolbox, <VERSION>. https://measuretransport.github.io/MParT/
+MParT: A Monotone Parameterization Toolkit, <VERSION>. https://measuretransport.github.io/MParT/

 In bibtex, this is::